Matheus0liveira/next-level-week-3/README.md

 # yarn

-# erases the last migration made
+# Erases the last migration made
 # To delete both run twice or delete the tables directly from your sgbd

 $ yarn typeorm migration:revert